 The selected concept prioritizes safety, traffic flow, and long-term operational efficiency.

-about 8 hours ago, Independence Local Schools
+14 days ago, Independence Local Schools

 Several potential locations were evaluated: » Baseball Field Site: Not recommended due to recent investment exceeding $200,000, added replacement costs, proximity to Vineyard and Stadium Drives, increased traffic stacking risks, and reduced roadway buffers. » Middle School Parking Lot: Considered but not preferred due to congestion risks, proximity to key exits, and reduced circulation flexibility.
 The selected concept prioritizes safety, traffic flow, and long-term operational efficiency.